360° Product Photography - Content Formats and Production

 This is because the value automation brings to the studio is far more than simply the capture speed.
 For example, consider long-term productivity over 3, 5, or 10 years.
 Then, ask what competitive advantage each system offers.
 Automating the capture of a few marketing angles might immediately produce results, but what about 360s or 3D models?

-With eCommerce rapidly evolving, it’s important your level of studio automation can keep up and adapt to the latest trends.
-This is why PhotoRobot develops automation not only for capturing galleries, but also 360 product photography, video, and photogrammetry 3D modeling.
+With the amount of competition in eCommerce photography, it’s crucial your level of studio automation can adapt to the latest trends.
+This is why PhotoRobot develops automation not only for capturing pure white background stills, but also 360 product photography, video, and photogrammetry 3D models.

 Software-driven automation then makes it easy for even small studios to produce multiple web-ready assets in a single photoshoot.
 Thus, PhotoRobot’s value revolves more on how much the system produces, rather than simply how fast it captures photos.